-Hearing Panel: (i) The panel whose members are drawn from the Irish Sport Anti-Doping Disciplinary Panel appointed to hear and determine a case and (ii) a single arbitrator as regards Provisional Hearings under Article 7.5.3.
+Hearing Panel: The panel whose members are drawn from the Irish Sport Anti-Doping Disciplinary Panel appointed to hear and determine a case and includes, where applicable, a single arbitrator appointed to hear and determine a case.

 In-Competition: The period commencing at 11:59 p.m. on the day before a Competition in which the Athlete is scheduled to participate through the end of such Competition and the Sample collection process related to such Competition.
 Provided, however, WADA may approve, for a particular sport, an alternative definition if an International Federation provides a compelling justification that a different definition is necessary for its sport; upon such approval by WADA, the alternative definition shall be followed by all Major Event Organisations for that particular sport.